Nurbs: An Introduction

 - Models can be ported to different engineering analytic, rendering, modeling or animation software

-- NURBS can keep geometric information in a manner which is useful for future
+- It can keep geometric information in a manner which is useful for future

 - Future advances in 3D shapes can take advantage of NURBS

-- The NURBS are defined in accurate manner as per standard
+- The technique is defined in an accurate manner as per the standards

 - Most universities deal in mathematical and computing theories behind NURBS

-- Trained professionals who can handle and leverage NURBS geometry are easily available
+- Trained professional nurbs modeler who can handle and leverage NURBS geometry are easily available

 - Programming for NURBS can be done for engineering, software, industrial design and other verticals